Barycentric-alignment and reconstruction loss minimization for domain generalization

-The upper bound is based on the $L^1$ distances between the pushforwards of seen and unseen distributions.
-Estimating $L^1$ distances accurately from samples is well-known to be hard \citep{ben2010theory, kifer2004detecting}.
-To overcome this practical limitation, we upper bound the $L^1$ distance by the Wasserstein-$2$ distance under additional regularity assumptions on the pushforwards.
+The upper bound above relies on the $L^1$ distances between the pushforwards of seen and unseen distributions.
+However, accurately estimating $L^1$ distances from samples is hard \cite{ben2010theory, kifer2004detecting}.
+To overcome this practical limitation, we upper bound the $L^1$ distance by the Wasserstein-2 distance under additional regularity assumptions on the pushforward distributions.

-\begin{definition} \citep{polyanskiy2016wasserstein} A probability distribution on $\mathbb{R}^d$ is called $(c_1,c_2)$-regular, with $c_1, c_2 \geq 0$, if it is absolutely continuous with respect to the Lebesgue measure with a differentiable density $p(\bm{x})$ such that
+\begin{definition} \cite{polyanskiy2016wasserstein} A probability distribution on $\mathbb{R}^d$ is called $(c_1,c_2)$-regular, with $c_1, c_2 \geq 0$, if it is absolutely continuous with respect to the Lebesgue measure with a differentiable density $p(\bm{x})$ such that